 Have you or someone you know used a court appointed attorney or Public Defender?
 What was your experience?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 Court records contain a case file containing a sheet called a docket sheet and all documents filed during your court case.
 You, and anyone else, can access your court case records via the internet service, or at the Clerk of Court where the case was filed.

 Clerk of Court